My book reviews include full spoilers. To see other books I’ve reviewed, please click HERE.

 - Why does Joe Chip remember seeing Runciter die, if Runciter is the person who lived while Joe in fact dies?

-There are a lot of potential answers to this question but nothing solid to hang on to in order to defend those potential answers.
+There are a lot of potential answers to this question but nothing solid to hang on to as a defense for those potential answers.
 It is possible that both men died or that one or both of them experienced false memories.
 It is difficult to believe that Runciter’s entire team was unable to move him quickly enough to preserve his half-life communication, while Runciter is allegedly able to get his entire team back to earth successfully.
 That leads me to believe that one of those two narratives, of what happened, is likely false.

 - How does Joe Chip appear on Runciter’s coins in the final moments of the novel?